SeqWare/seqware/seqware-distribution/docs/site-prototype/content/docs/3-getting-started/developer-tutorial.md

 ## Next Steps

-The guide http://sourceforge.net/apps/mediawiki/seqware/index.php?title=How_to_Write_a_Bundled_Workflow on the public SeqWare project wiki goes into very detailed information about workflow bundles, how to create them, the syntax they use, and other key information.
+The guide [How to Write a Workflow Bundle](http://sourceforge.net/apps/mediawiki/seqware/index.php?title=How_to_Write_a_Bundled_Workflow) on the public SeqWare project wiki goes into very detailed information about workflow bundles, how to create them, the syntax they use, and other key information.
 In the near future this will be migrated to this site but the directions there should still be up to date.